Ingredients

 Instructions

-2. Shape the mixture into small balls or koftas.
+- Shape the mixture into small, round balls (koftas).

-3. Heat oil in a deep pan over medium heat.
-Fry the koftas in batches until golden brown.
+- Heat oil in a deep frying pan over medium heat.
+Once hot, fry the koftas in batches until golden brown and crispy.
 Remove and drain on paper towels.

-4. For the curry, heat 2 tablespoons of oil in a pan.
+- In a separate pan, heat oil over medium heat.
 Add cumin seeds and let them splutter.

-7. Stir in the tomato puree and cook until the oil starts to separate.
+- Pour in the tomato puree and cook for 5-7 minutes until the oil starts to separate from the mixture.

-8. Add coriander powder, turmeric powder, red chili powder, and salt.
-Mix well and cook for 2-3 minutes.
+- Add turmeric powder, coriander powder, cumin powder, red chili powder, and salt.
+Stir well to combine.